 - used in connection with the supply of goods or services to people in the UK

 Check the level of control you have acquired, or will acquire, over the qualifying entity or asset

-Your acquisition will be in scope of the new rules if you acquire a right or interest in, or in relation to, a qualifying entity or asset, and the level of control you acquire meets any of the following thresholds:
+Your acquisition is in scope of the rules if you acquire a right or interest in, or in relation to, a qualifying entity or asset, and the level of control you acquire meets any of the following thresholds: